Ira, New York: Geography

 According to the United States Census Bureau, the town has a total area of 90.4 km2, of which 90.1 km2 is land and 0.3 km2, or 0.30%, is water.
-Many drumlins, relics of the Ice Age, are scattered about the town.
+Many drumlins and relics of the Ice Age are scattered about the town.

 The northern town line and part of the eastern town boundary are the border of Oswego County, and the remainder of the east town line is the border of Onondaga County.

 New York State Route 34 and New York State Route 176 are north–south highways in Ira.
 New York State Route 370 is an east–west highway along the south town line.